ChByrne1/WeirdAI/assignments/Assignment11.md

 4. Why does Weird AI use scoring instead of majority voting?
 5. What are the risks of selecting a parody using only automated evaluation metrics?
 6. How could this pipeline be combined with the evaluation tools from the previous lesson?

-Take a screenshot of your tests passing and include this in your Word document along with your answers to the reflection questions.

-Submit your document and a zip file of your current project as two separate attachments.